 Toxicity of petroleum and the degradation of petroleum products in the environment continue to be a central topic.
 And the understanding of petroleum toxicology continues to evolve, along with new methods for measuring residual contamination.
 New technologies and methodologies are emerging to measure and treat petroleum and traditional methods continue to be improved.
 Case studies and discussions will highlight strategies to manage petroleum clean-up sites and emerging research into the potential toxicity of petroleum degradation metabolites.

 Gary Birk, Tersus Environmental, LLC John Means, Alta Science & Engineering, Inc.

-Expert practitioners will share compelling real-world examples covering a detailed range of in-situ technologies for groundwater remediation and leading-edge approaches for contaminant mass removal in soils involving both petroleum and chlorinated compounds.
+Expert practitioners will share practical examples covering a detailed range of in-situ technologies for groundwater remediation and leading-edge approaches for contaminant mass removal in soils particular to many common recalcitrant compounds.
 Case studies will include project sites specific to the Pacific Northwest and beyond.

 David Fleming, TRS Group, Inc.

 Mitchell Brourman, Field Environmental Instruments, Inc. Jennifer Hooper, CDM Smith Inc. Kira Lynch, Environmental Protection Agency Region 10 Jeff Roberts, US Ecology, Inc.